isonic1/appium-workshop/Appium Windows Installation Instructions.md

 * Processor: Intel or AMD
 * System type: 64-bit x64-based or 32-bit x86-based

+***If you have AMD chipped PC***
+* Follow the instructions [here](https://docs.genymotion.com/Content/01_Get_Started/Installation.htm) to install Genymotion emulator.
+Choose either 64-bit or 32-bit.
+* Or... bring your own android device to the workshop and a micro-usb cable.

 ###Install JAVA
 * Open CMD and check java version: `c:\> java -version`
 	* If the version is less than 1.8 or the command is not recognized you need to install java.